Are Cheerios safe for your kids? The scoop on Trisodium Phosphate (TSP) safety in cereals

 High levels of blood phosphorus is a problem for people with chronic kidney disease.
 Those with renal disease have decreased ability to excrete phosphate (organic or inorganic) at normal levels.
 They need a low-phosphate diet.

-Takeaway: Is TSP in Cereal Dangerous?
+Takeaway: Is trisodium phosphate in Cereal Dangerous?

 Excess phosphorus shouldn’t be a huge concern for those without health issues (namely kidney disease).
 But it does seem that we may need to be concerned with lower bone density (at lower intakes of calcium).